killerkalamari/cfs-compiler/README.md

 # cfs-compiler
 Compiles Closed-Form Script (_cfs_) to a closed-form expression fully compatible with the Facer Android Wear watchface composer tool and app.
-The goals of the project are to work around bugs and omissions in the Facer implementation and to facilitate the creation of extraordinary watchface complications by presenting a more programmer-friendly language.
+My goals for _cfs_ are to facilitate the creation of watchface complications and secondarily to work around bugs and omissions in the Facer implementation.

-The _cfs_ language provides additional functions for trigonometric and integer operations, const-style "variable" assignments, custom functions, and binary and ternary operators that are not based on the Facer ternary operator.
 Using _cfs_, expressions can be generated that would be much too tedious to code by hand.

+The _cfs_ language provides additional functions for trigonometric and integer operations, const-style expression assignments, custom function declarations, and binary, ternary, and logical operators that are not based on the Facer equivalents.

-The _cfs_ compiler is written in Python.
+The _cfs.py_ compiler is written in Python and is compatible with both Python 2 and 3.

 ### Table of Contents
 [Language Description](#language-description)